-This article mainly introduces how to use CTIMER measuring pulse-width in LPC845, in fact, it applies to all LPC products that include CTIMER module.
+This article mainly introduces how to use CTIMER measuring pulse-width in LPC845, in fact, it can applies to all LPC products including CTIMER modules.

 There is neither pulse-width measurement nor input capture demo under SDK, so write this article and related code for this topic.
 The principle is clearing the timer and prescaler on the leading edge of an input and capturing the timer valued on the trailing edge.

 Step1 Choose CAP input channel, capture edge, and enable interrupt if needed.
 Using “Capture control register”.